ThapaAbhishek/TaskManager/README.md

 To  create table using schema.sql, place the schema.sql having create query in src/main/resources and add the following properties to application.properties:

 **spring.sql.init.mode=always**

+### Creating Table using Bean

+To create table using Bean, we need to use JDBC template.
+A component class is created which uses jdbcTemplate to execute create table query after initialization of bean.
+ClassName: com/TaskManager/TaskManager/configuration/TableInitializer.java